dalton-f/dalton-f/README.md

 <br>

-- [The Forgotten Realm](https://github.com/NexusOblivion/The-Forgotten-Realm): The Forgotten Realm is a work in progress immersive text-based adventure game that takes players on a thrilling journey through a mysterious and forgotten land.
+- [KTaNE Expert](https://github.com/NexusOblivion/KTaNE-Expert): KTaNE Expert is a text-based bomb defusal assistant designed for the game "Keep Talking and Nobody Explodes" (KTaNE).
+It serves as an expert guide to help players solve and defuse various modules within the game.
 - [DEBUG](link-to-repo): DEBUG is a work in progress 3D puzzle game where you use intentional bugs to solve puzzles and attempt to escape a dystopian version of your own game by killing bugs
-- [Wasteland Reborn](https://github.com/NexusOblivion/Wasteland-Reborn): Wasteland Reborn is a basic browser incremental gamme that takes you through the process of rebuilding after an apocalyptic event

 <br>